 value of a function call, or as the result of a constructor.
 An

-the address of a function to call, just as in a CALL_EXPR
+the address of a function to call, just as in a CALL_EXPR.
+The

 second operand are the arguments to pass that function, as a